 How to buy a petrol station

-How much will a petrol station cost?
+How much does a petrol station cost?

 • Previous years' financial statements